Boho, County Fermanagh: Balintempo Forest

 Balintempo forest is predominantly a coniferous forest plantation with areas of blanket bog and rocky outcrops of sandstone.
 Together with the forests of Carrigan, Big Dog, Conagher and Lough Navar they form the largest continuous tract of coniferous forest in Northern Ireland.
 The forest also forms part of the Ulster Way and the Marble Arch Caves Global Geopark.
 The area is notable for Aghanaglack chambered cairn.

 Eagle's Knoll Cairn and Moylehid Ring

 This neolithic site associated with the townland of Moylehid contains the Eagle's Knoll Cairn passage tomb and the Moylehid ring cairn.
 These are scheduled historic monuments.

 The Linnet Inn

 The Linnet Inn, situated near Boho Cross-Roads (glack cross) is over 200 years old and is one of the few remaining thatched public houses in Ireland.
 It contains a classic style open hearth fire and a unique "cave bar" in homage to the local caves designed and constructed by its previous owner, Brian McKenzie.
-Its current owner is Dessie McKenzie, youngest son of the previous owner Brian, who died in March 2011.